yqsongGitHub/RENC/README.md

 ```
 Please note, in RENC, all files using the reference genome must be consistent, with the example using hg19.
 If there are files using the hg38 reference genome, the [LiftOver](https://liftover.broadinstitute.org/) tool can be used to convert the hg38 genome to hg19.

-The informative output is a .RENC.txt file with annotation of information as follows.
+The output is a .RENC.txt file with annotation of information as follows.

 column | name | explanation
 ------ | ---- | ------------